rohinth076/Leetcode/README.md

-This project include solution of the problem form LeetCode.
+This project include solution for the problem form LeetCode.
 This will be helpful for you to develop your logical skills.

 | #   | Title | Solution |
 |-----|-------|----------|